TristanWebber/garage_monitor/esp_rs_std/README.md

 }
 ```

 Like the previous examples, the pin is configured so that it triggers an interrupt on any edge.
 We will create a callback function that will be executed whenever the interrupt is detected.
+In this case, all the callback does is sets the value of a boolean (note: this could also be an atomic bool rather than the Arc<Mutex<>>).

+The `unsafe` block around the interrupt callback subscription is required because the Rust compiler is unable to verify the safety of the underlying function call.
+In this case, the underlying `subscribe` function is unsafe because it is executed in the ISR (Interrupt Service Routine) context and therefore accessing certain APIs (particularly FreeRTOS APIs) will cause a crash.
+Because the underlying function is potentially unsafe, the programmer is responsible for using it correctly and the `unsafe` block flags to the programmer and future maintainers that care is required in implementing or modifying this code.
+As an example, on paper this looks like a perfect place to use a task notification, however accessing the task notification from the ISR callback and the sender thread will result in a crash.
+Similarly, a MPSC (multiple producer, single consumer) sender and receiver model could work here but is incompatible with the ISR handler.

-In this case, all the callback does is sets the value of a boolean.
-A sender thread will listen for changes to this boolean and when a change is detected, the value of the pin will be read and a message will be logged.
+A sender thread will listen for changes to the boolean and when a change is detected, the value of the pin will be read and a message will be logged.
 This introduces the two pieces of data that will be shared between threads - the gpio itself, and the flag to be set by the interrupt callback.
 Before these are shared to their respective threads, they are wrapped in Arc<Mutex<T>> and cloned each time they are moved.
 Then, in syntax familiar to Mutex in any other language, we `lock()` the mutex when we want to access the underlying structure.

 Some syntax that is very common in Rust, but does not exist in C, is the use of closures, or unnamed functions.
 In this case, closures have been used for the interrupt callback and the threads.
 The closures use the syntax `|args| {code_to_run}` and this saves us writing a function.
 This is handy if the function is short and/or we do not intend to reuse the function elsewhere.
 However, it would have been equally valid to call a function in each of the three locations a closure was used here.
 As a final note, the `move` keyword captures the values used in the closure.
 That is, ownership is moved to the closure.

 The DHT sensor is managed by using a crate.
-Implementing the interface is a straightforward case of executing according to the docs but there is a good opportunity to to investigate a rusty approach to dealting with a result type.
+Implementing the interface is a straightforward case of executing according to the docs but there is a good opportunity to to investigate a rusty approach to dealing with a result type.

 ```rs
 match dht22::Reading::read(&mut dht_delay, &mut sensor_pin) {